mrspeaker/Omega500/README.md

     this.clear(gfx, "#333"); // for clearing

+Screens have a property `frame` that is initialized to 0 and incremented by the game every tick.

 #### Transitions

 Default is straight crossfade, but you can choose a colour to fade to (or in/out of):

     game.setScreen(screen, {type: "inout", time:50, color: "#ffff00"});

-"out": // Fade out to a colour
+`out` // Fade out to a colour
-"inout": // Fade in/out to a colour
+`inout` // Fade in/out to a colour

 ### Entity